FinnBossen/iotaAddressApp/README.md

 # IOTA Address App

-A App developed with Svelte.
+A App developed with Svelte and Typescript.
+For the Ionic UI components were used.
 You can add IOTA addresses from the devnet and they will be update through a mqtt connection that is maintained inside a websocket.

 Example Addresses from the devnet.